sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 the phase-space distribution of the particles did not change anymore with time.
 The example, that you are currently reading, demonstrates how steady-state solutions of the VFP equation can be obtained directly.
-Though various physical scenarios lead to a steady state, we once more opted to compute the the particle distribution for the case of a parallel shock.
+Though various physical scenarios lead to a steady state, we once more opted to compute the particle distribution for the case of a parallel shock.

 As in the [quick start](#quick-start) and in the [parallel